 What is hydraulic balancing – and why is it so extraordinarily important?

 Water flows through a supply network (whether heating or cooling) according to the principle of least resistance.
-If there is no hydraulic balancing, the consumers nearest to the refrigeration unit will be favored, more remotely installed consumers will be at a disadvantage due to the greater pipe resistance.
+If there is no hydraulic balancing, the consumers nearest to the refrigeration unit will be favoured, more remotely installed consumers will be at a disadvantage due to the greater pipe resistance.